 The new insert coil is slipped over the installation tool with the coil tang towards the bottom of the tool.

-In this instance we want the top of the coil to be slightly below the surface so the installation tool collar is set as above.
+We want the top of the coil to be slightly below the surface so the installation tool collar is set as shown.

 Screw the coil into the hole slowly down to the stop collar.

 REMEMBER.
 YOU CAN SCREW IT IN FURTHER IF NEED BE;

 YOU CANNOT SCREW IT BACK OUT IF IT'S TOO DEEP!

 Once the coil is in place use the thin metal rod to knock the installation tang off the insert.